LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 "Android Virtual Device" (AVD) is a set of configuration parameters that defines values for a virtual device that will emulate a real Android hardware device.

-To create a new AVD, you need to use the system image we downloaded in the step above.
+To create a new AVD, we need to use the system image we downloaded in the step above.
 Run the following command:
 ```
 $ ./avdmanager create avd -n "AFD2_API_30" -k "system-images;android-30;google_apis;x86_64"
 ```

 > **_NOTE:_**
-> "AFD2_API_30" is the name we chose for our AVD
+>  "AFD2_API_30" is the name we have chosen for our AVD

 Confirm that the AVD has been successfully created using the command below: